Urban Coyote Management

 The coyote may not leave at first, but if you approach it closer and/or increase the intensity of your hazing, it will run away.
 If the coyote runs away a short distance and then stops and looks at you, continue hazing it until it completely leaves an area.
 After you have successfully hazed a coyote, he or she may return again.
 Continue to haze the coyote as you did before; it usually takes only one or two times to haze a coyote away for good.
 The more habituated the coyote the more behavior reshaping may be necessary.
 The hazed coyote will teach the pups and members in the family group areas to avoid in the future.
 Not reacting and doing nothing only further habituates the coyote to the area.

 Coyotes are skittish by nature and as a rule do not act aggressively towards aggressive people.
 However, engaging animals that are sick or injured can result in unpredictable behavior.
-If you suspect that a coyote is sick, injured, or aggressive, contact the proper authorities and DO NOT interact with the coyote.
+If you suspect that a coyote is sick, injured, or aggressive, contact the proper authorities and do not interact with the coyote.

-DO NOT haze a coyote which is cornered with no avenue of escape.
-DO NOT attempt to haze or approach a coyote which appears to be protecting its young.
+Do not haze a coyote which is cornered with no avenue of escape.
+Do not attempt to haze or approach a coyote which appears to be protecting its young.

 Coyotes should not be in your yard, these coyotes have become habituated.
 Haze the coyote, even if its just walking through your yard.
 Contact the police department for any type of wildlife or domestic animal which appears sick, injured or acts aggressively.